 While exfoliation is a step all of us love in our skincare routine, it’s also the most misused.
 Because you are stripping your skin off it’s dead layer, it can become very sensitive –– hence, you need to keep a few things in mind when using a face scrub.
 Read the tips you need to know on how to use a face scrub.

-Dry skin - Use face scrubs that have a creamy texture and are filled with moisturising ingredients.
+Dry skin - How to use face scrub for dry skin?
+Use face scrubs that have a creamy texture and are filled with moisturising ingredients.
 Make sure you exfoliate only once a week –– over exfoliating can strip your skin off its natural oils.

 Oily and combination skin - Use face scrubs that have flower and fruit extracts present in them.
 This’ll help combat the excess oil and keep your acne at bay.
 Gel formulations work best for your skin type.
 You should exfoliate twice a week, for best results.